Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Introduction

-The structure of the paper is the following: In Section \ref{prelim} we go over some preliminaries of abelian surfaces and find important condition on the exponents of elliptic curves, in Section \ref{grouptheoryresults} we prove crucial results on finite abelian groups with symplectic action, in Section \ref{moduli} we prove the irreducibility of the moduli spaces we are studying, and finally in Section \ref{eq} we compute equations and state some concluding remarks.
+The structure of the paper is the following: In Section \ref{prelim} we go over some preliminaries of abelian surfaces and find important conditions on the exponents of elliptic curves, in Section \ref{grouptheoryresults} we prove crucial results on finite abelian groups with symplectic action that are applied in Section \ref{moduli} to prove the non-emptiness of the moduli spaces we are studying.
+In Section \ref{manycomp} we show when $\mathcal{E}_d(m,n)$ is irreducible and when the lower bound of components is large and in Section \ref{eqations} we show some equations for $\mathcal{E}_d(m,n)$.
+Finally in Section \ref{appl} we apply the results to genus 3 curves.